centrifuge/sdk/README.md

 ## Reports

-Reports are generated from the subquery pool indexer and are combined with pool metadata to provide a comprehensive view of the pool's financials.
+Reports are generated from data from the Centrifuge API and are combined with pool metadata to provide a comprehensive view of the pool's financials.

 Available reports are: